panchul/workspace/doc/Docker.md

 https://dev.to/natterstefan/docker-tip-how-to-get-host-s-ip-address-inside-a-docker-container-5anh

-You can use a Linux-specific `docker-compose.override.yml`, https://docs.docker.com/compose/extends/ Or set the gatewateway via environment.
+You can use a Linux-specific `docker-compose.override.yml`, https://docs.docker.com/compose/extends/ Or set the gateway via environment.
 E.g. in `~/.bashrc`:

     export DOCKER_GATEWAY_HOST=172.17.0.1